AadiJain714/fake-news-detection-ml-dl/README.md

 ## Overview

 This project is a Fake News Detection System developed using Natural Language Processing (NLP), Machine Learning, and Deep Learning techniques.
-The system analyzes news articles and predicts whether the news is Real or Fake through an interactive Streamlit web application.
+The system analyzes news articles and predicts whether a news article is **Real** or **Fake** through an interactive Streamlit web application.

 ---